Wood Handled Knives:

 The knife illustrated below, middle, is a French "Avenger."
 These knives were used throughout two world wars.
 They are a very well built knife whose blade is very similar in format to a Randall Model 2.
 The knives are almost always found housed in these metal sheaths, held in place by a spring.
 The provenance of the top knife is unknown, perhaps handmade but its blade profile is exactly the same as the Australian Commando dagger.
 (It is also posted under Australian Knives.)

 Below: Here is a spray of wood handled fighting knives.
 It seems that the wood handled knives had no specific sheath issued with them because all of mine came in assorted styles.
 They seldom have any inspector stamp or broad arrow.
 This might indicate a large percentage of them were private purchase, commercially available knives.
-I do have a reference to a WW-II Vet telling his grandson he preferred his wood handle knife to his First Pattern.
+I do have a reference to a WW-II Vet telling his grandson he preferred carrying his wood handle knife to his First Pattern.
+The son is in possession of both knives i believe.

 Below: Fat wood handled knife housed in a home-made sheath of very heavy, stiff leather.
 It appears to be machine stitched and has a watch band type strap for knife retention.
 There is no belt loop so I assume it was worn simply thrust into the waist and held in by belt tension.
 The wide flap would prevent it from falling through the belt and being lost.

 Below: A nice wood handled knife that joined the collection.
 It is an original "I" model 3rd pattern blade from India Stores but the original alloy handle has been professionally replaced with a 3rd pattern wooden one.

 Note the heavy forged blade typical of an "I" marked knife.
 The entire assembly is nice and tight and the top nut has been in place for a long time judging by the patina on it and the end of the tang.
 Like most wood handled knives the balance and heft is not as good as a brass handled knife.